How to Clean Silver & Gold Jewellery at Home (Step-by-Step Guide)

 I have been wearing my "Sunray" necklace pretty much everyday so it was starting to look a bit dull and lacklustre, it needed a clean.
 I have to admit I take it off each night and have it sitting in a cute jewellery dish, however this does mean it is sitting out.
 Ideally jewellery should be put away in a box, airtight.
 However, if I leave the necklace in its usual bowl on my dresser I see it every morning and put it on which brings me joy!

-So I wanted to share these steps so you can look after your jewellery too...whilst the pendant is made from Fine Silver, which doesn't tend to tarnish, it can look a bit dull and grubby after a lot of wear.
+So I wanted to share these steps so you can look after your jewellery, and how to make your jewellery shine again.
+Whilst the pendant is made from Fine Silver, which doesn't tend to tarnish, it can look a bit dull and grubby after a lot of wear.
 It is after all a natural element, so needs to be treated with love and care.

 Step 1: Prepare a Cleaning Solution